frequently asked

 3. Collaborative partnerships:

 At our projects we amplify a network of local partner organisations that can benefit the wellbeing of the community.
-Our clubhouses become hubs for community-based organisations, musicians, and artists to run their program.
-These partnerships help integrate our clubhouses into the broader community and extend our program beyond sports.
+Our clubhouses become hubs for community-based organisations, musicians, and artists to run their programme.
+These partnerships help integrate our clubhouses into the broader community and extend our programme beyond sports.

 4. Feedback mechanisms: